A Helpathon HELPS to OVERCOME HURDLES

 The phase starts with an "imagination in power" session, in which solutions are described as if they already exist.
 This phase is interrupted with a night's sleep.
 That is a natural way to filter ideas and reset information.
 The next day the ideas that last are tried out further.

 The helpathon ends with a festive presentation of the results to those involved or interested people from the participants' network.

 Are you involved in health research?
 Would you also prefer to contribute to animal health free of animal testing?
 Are you curious about innovative research methods?
 And are you open to sharing knowledge?
-Then sign up for the next TPI Helpathon.
+Then sign up for the next ONLINE help session or TPI Helpathon.

 Our network is part of the Dutch TPI program.
 Together with a wide range of partners from industry, policy, academics and NGOs the Dutch government started the Transition Programme for animal-free Innovations (TPI).
 This programme brings professionals and stakeholders from different sectors and fields together to discover and mainstream promising new ways of conceptualising and organising animal-free research.
 Further information